tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

     Second, on LiteNode, if historical data has been pruned, we currently can't tell whether the data was never there or was pruned — all queries simply return empty.
 Ethereum supports a dedicated error code (4444) to explicitly indicate that the data has been pruned.

-    On top of that, the semantics of the `earliest` tag has also changed for tag-based queries.
-Previously we always treated it as 0 (the genesis block), but on a LiteNode it should now refer to the lowest available block actually retained by that node.
+    On top of that, the semantics of the `earliest` tag have also changed for tag-based queries.
+Previously we always treated it as `0` (the genesis block), but on a LiteNode it should now refer to the lowest available block actually retained by that node.
 That's the second difference.

-    The third difference: java-tron currently parses JSON-RPC via a third-party library (jsonrpc4j), which is fairly lenient.
+    The third difference: java-tron currently parses JSON-RPC via a third-party library (`jsonrpc4j`), which is fairly lenient.
 For example, the `version` field accepts `1.0` or any arbitrary string.
 But Ethereum went through a dedicated upgrade to add strict JSON-RPC 2.0 validation.
-For ID handling, our jsonrpc4j treats it as a notification by default and returns nothing; Ethereum, on the other hand, processes invalid IDs (such as a JSON char or object value) and returns null.
+For ID handling, our `jsonrpc4j` treats it as a notification by default and returns nothing; Ethereum, on the other hand, processes invalid IDs and returns `null`.
 That's another behavioral gap.

     The motivation behind this issue is to align these three points with Ethereum, so that cross-client wallets, DApps, and related tooling have less compatibility work to do.

     That's the main content.
 There's one detail still open for discussion: for the strict JSON-RPC format validation, my proposal is to introduce it as a config item that's disabled by default at launch.
-This avoids breaking existing non-conformant clients en masse and serves as a transition period.
+This avoids breaking lots of existing non-conformant clients at once and serves as a transition period.
 Ethereum, by contrast, just turned strict validation on directly when shipping it, with no transition.
 This part can be discussed further under the issue.

     One more note: the impact of LiteNode pruning is limited to certain interfaces.
 For interfaces that look up data by block hash, we don't currently have a way to make this distinction, since we can't tell whether the data is missing or pruned.
-I checked Ethereum and they don't handle this either, so we're staying consistent for now.
+Ethereum doesn't handle this either, so we're staying consistent for now.

 - **Murphy**

     Got it.
-This is also the first time this issue is being discussed at a Core Devs Meeting.
+This is also the first time this issue has been discussed at a Core Devs Meeting.
 Tina has covered the background in detail.
 If anyone has thoughts or questions on the points raised, please leave a comment under the issue.

     One question from me: I see this was removed from v4.8.2 yesterday.
 What's the current status — still in discussion, not yet in development?